telerik/blazor-docs/components/treelist/state.md

             // in this example - ensure that the ID field is always filtered with a certain setting unless the user filters it explicitly bool isIdFiltered = false;

-            foreach (FilterDescriptor item in args.TreeListState.FilterDescriptors)
+            foreach (CompositeFilterDescriptor compositeFilterDescriptor in args.TreeListState.FilterDescriptors)
             {
+                foreach(FilterDescriptor item in compositeFilterDescriptor.FilterDescriptors)
+                {
                     Result = $"The {item.Member} field was filtered";

                     // you could override a user action as well - change settings on the corresponding parameter
                     // make sure that the .SetStateAsync() method of the TeeList is always called if you do that if (item.Member == "Name")
                     {
                         item.Value = "second level child 1 of 1 and 1";
                         item.Operator = FilterOperator.Contains;
+                    }
                 }
             }
             if (!isIdFiltered)